Geography is taught through the Lancs Scheme which is a cross curricular approach with Geography being the main driver topic for specified themes.

 Children’s geographical learning starts with the familiar and slowly builds outwards, from Stockbridge Village, to Liverpool, to the UK, to Europe, and South America.
 Their understanding of how their local area fits into the wider world is therefore gradually accrued.
 Understanding of physical geography also starts with the familiar: from the forest/seaside in Year 1, to mountains and volcanoes in Year 3 and rivers in Year 4.
 More in-depth studies allow children to develop their understanding of the interactions between physical and human geography, with units on Africa in Year 2, Poland in Year 4, South America in Year 5 and Russia in Year 6.

-We take all opportunities to exploit real life Geography and we use whole school topics such as Plastics in the Ocean, the Rugby World Cup and the forthcoming Tokyo Olympics to embed our geographical knowledge.
+We take all opportunities to exploit real life Geography and we use whole school topics such as Plastics in the Ocean, Mother Earth is Weeping, and the Olympics to embed our geographical knowledge.
 This is reviewed annually.

 Each unit is supported by a Knowledge Organiser which details the key facts, vocabulary and skills for each unit.
 This is sent home in advance of the unit, allowing children to make a head start on their learning.